tfluhr/test-project/docs/chapters/online-workflow.md

 - Change the `**Probabilities**` heading to a proper markdown heading: `# Probabilities`

-All chapter files using Lantern must begin must begin with the title of the chapter formatted as a "Heading 1" or a first-level heading using the hashtag symbol (`#`).
+All chapter files using Lantern must begin with the title of the chapter formatted as a "Heading 1" or a first-level heading using the hashtag symbol (`#`).
 The number of hashtags corresponds to the level that heading represents (for example, one hashtag converts to a `<h1>` tag when the output is HTML).
 There are typically between 1 and 6 heading level options.

 - Now click on the "Preview" tab to see how that syntax change affected the output of the heading